Writing/Designing NIH Proposals

 - Package a professional grant submission

-- Understand the scoring system and peer review process
+- Understand the NIH scoring system and peer review process

 - Use what happens in a study section to your advantage

-- Write winning grants that stand out among competition
+- Write winning grants that stand out from the competition

 Where:University of Texas at Dallas